 Please note that the GroupTalk connection works in combination with all other SoftRadio system functions.
 In this way you can build your advanced dispatch system with voice recording and other functions, plus the PoC functionality.

 Instead of connecting to the PoC systems server you can set up a PoC unit together with an LE-Interface and then do a cross patch at the SoftRadio operator.
 In this way the radio talk group and the PoC talkgroup work as one.

-See drawing below and read more on this page.
+Read more about X-Link on this page.